TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-adls-lifecyclemanagement-blob.md

   ownershipid="StorageMediaEdge_DataLakeStorageGen2" />
 # Troubleshoot and resolve ADLS Gen2 Lifecycle Management issues

-## **Recommended Steps**

-Most customers resolved their ADLSGen2 Lifecycle Management issue on their own, using the steps below.
+Most customers resolved their Azure Data Lake Storage Gen 2 (ADLS Gen 2) Lifecycle Management issue on their own, using the steps below.

-### **Some Lifecycle Management features may not be supported for ADLS Gen2 storage accounts**
+### **Some Lifecycle Management features may not be supported for ADLS Gen 2 storage accounts**
 - [Blob storage features available in Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-supported-blob-storage-features)

 ### **Lifecycle Management may not have executed as per your expectation**